jays2/Polish-Gold/README.md

 ]
 ```

-Note that a property called 'grams' is calculated, this means that for every point in time in the last 5 years, we know how many grams of gold we were able to buy, taking in consideration the gold price and exchange rate USD/PLN.
+Note that a property called 'grams' is calculated, this means that for every point in time in the last 5 years, we know how many grams of gold we were able to buy, taking into consideration the gold price and exchange rate USD/PLN.

 Now the data is ready to be processed using the function 'processingData(data)', and in order to obtain the optimal dates, the 'findBestProfit(prices)' function comes into place.

-This is where the heart of the problem comes into place, first we sort the merged input array in ascending order by date.
+This is where the heart of the problem begins.
+First, we sort the merged input array in ascending order by date.

 Then we pivot our initial positions (buy dates) to every day until today in the last 5 years (sell date), starting from the latest date, and comparing the profits if we sold our initial investment.